Share tokens instead of IDs

 Ciphering masks the relationship between IDs and tokens

-See GitHub: TassSinclair/tokens/FeistelCipher.kt for full implementation details, but in summary the encryption process works by:
+See GitHub: TassSinclair/tokens/FeistelCipher.kt for full implementation details.

 Encoding